mitsubit/ci-tester/README.md

 # CI Test
-A Free CI to test a Build
+A Free CI to test a Buil

 ## How to Use?
 ### - Fork and Build